leesahanders/shiny-bioconductor/README.md

 # if an upgrade goes astray, revert the lockfile
 renv::revert(commit = "abc123")

-# and restore the previous environment
+# and restore the previous environment or when installing on another machine
 renv::restore()

-# restore the environment when installing on another machine
-renv::restore()
 ```

-### renv::restore() and repository url
+### Restoring a project with renv::restore()

 The default behavior is to keep the repository URL's in the lockfile when running `renv::restore().`